acch/tinysync/README.md

 Tinysync is a simple tool for keeping a directory synchronized between multiple computers.
 Its primary design goal is to be small, lightweight, and not require additional software to accomplish this task.

-Tinysync is based on [Bash](https://www.gnu.org/software/bash/) and [rsync](https://rsync.samba.org/) - it is known to run on Linux and FreeBSD, but should work on any Unix-compatible operating system.
+Tinysync is based on [Bash](https://www.gnu.org/software/bash/) and [rsync](https://rsync.samba.org/) &mdash; it is known to run on Linux and FreeBSD, but should work on any Unix-compatible operating system.
 The tool requires a central server to synchronize data with, but in fact does not require installation of any software on this server.
+The required packages are typically installed as part of the base operating system.

 ---